 Now, in this Nayo EXP review I’m not saying you should get this backpack to put your groceries in it.
 Because it’s a really nice backpack, designed with a lot of care and attention to detail, and I was so scared I will damage it.
 What I’m really saying is that the Nayo EXP backpack is capable of adapting to everything you need it for.

 To conclude my Nayo EXP review, I’m very happy with its features and its ability to adapt to everything I put it through.
 Besides telling you all about it on the blog, I have some friends who travel a lot for business that would really appreciate a travel bag like the Nayo EXP.
 I know what I’ll be talking about with them the next time we go out for coffee!

-In short, I think it’s obvious that the Nayo EXP gets a rating of 5 out of 5 from me.
+In short, I think it’s obvious that the Nayo EXP review ends with a rating of 5 out of 5 from me.
 There is one possible downside that I feel that I have to mention.
 I am 1.78 meters tall, so I’m very comfortable with it.
 However, it can feel too big on your back if you are considerably shorter than me.

-Anyway, if you’re ready to become a proud owner of a Nayo Smart backpack like me, Mathieu and many other readers, click on the images below to learn more about the Nayo EXP and the Nayo Almighty backpacks.
+Anyway, if you’re ready to become a proud owner of a Nayo Smart backpack like me, Mathieu, and many other readers, click on the images below to learn more about the Nayo EXP and the Nayo General backpacks.

 Get 8% discount with

 THETRAVELBUNNY% coupon code when you order.